revolist/revogrid-docs/index.md

   label: FAQ
   title: Common questions
   items:
-    - q: Is RevoGrid only for ERP applications?
-      a: No. RevoGrid is a high-performance data grid for any web application that works with structured data.
-ERP is one use case among many.
     - q: Can I use RevoGrid in a SaaS product?
       a: Yes.
 Commercial plans cover production SaaS applications.
 Your end users can use the product without any additional licensing.
     - q: How does licensing work?
 Do you charge per deployment?
       a: No. Licensing is based on the number of developers building with RevoGrid, not deployments, environments, or end users.
     - q: What is the difference between Pro Light and Pro Advanced?
       a: Pro Light gives production access to Pro workflows and examples.
-Pro Advanced adds premium modules such as Pivot Grid, Gantt Chart, and advanced operational patterns.
+Pro Advanced adds premium modules such as Pivot Grid, Gantt Chart, and support.
     - q: Can I evaluate RevoGrid before purchasing?
       a: Yes.
 The open-source core is available on npm and GitHub, and live interactive demos are available without signing up.
+Trial available upon request.
     - q: Can I upgrade my plan later?
       a: Yes.
 Start with the core grid or Pro Light and upgrade to Pro Advanced when your product requires Pivot, Gantt, or deeper workflow modules.
-    - q: Does RevoGrid work with TypeScript?
-      a: Yes.
-RevoGrid is built with TypeScript and ships type definitions for APIs, columns, events, and plugin interfaces.

 finalCta:
   title: Build your next complex data interface with RevoGrid.